 Destination

-Are the farmers in the east of Bavaria particularly gloomy?
-The name of this Upper Palatinate sausage speciality certainly sounds melancholic: Bauernseufzer, or “farmer’s sigh” in German.
-There’s nothing to complain about there.
-The smoked, dark pork sausages not only go perfectly with Upper Palatinate beer, but are also tasty either hot or cold.
+I wonder if the farmers in eastern Bavaria are particularly melancholy?
+The name of this Upper Palatinate sausage speciality certainly sounds melancholy: Bauernseufzer.
+But there's actually nothing to moan about.
+The dark-smoked pork sausage not only goes perfectly with Upper Palatinate beer, but also tastes equally flavourful both hot and cold.
 Horseradish is a must.
-Secret tip: they are the best freshly smoked.
-The sausage also has another name in German which evokes an image of smoky chimneys.
-The Landmetzgerei Braun butcher serves very good ones.
-The main branch in Weiherhammer (but also the ones in Etzenricht and Weiden) is within walking distance from the station.
+Insider tip: It is at its best fresh from the smoke.
+Its other name sounds much nicer: Schlotengerl.
+You can get very good ones at Landmetzgerei Braun.
+The main branch in Weiherhammer (but also the one in Weiden) is within walking distance of the railway station.

 Arrival